SignorAutoma/nn_2022_project_styleformer/README.md

 ## How to run locally through WSL
 #### Styleformer ~ Win 11 and wsl Ubuntu 18.04
-Setup Stylegan environment is not a trivial task, expecially on Windows systems, while the majority of the community uses a Docker based approach we want to share our guide to setup the whole environment through Windows Subsystems Linux and Anaconda.
+Sometimes having a working environment in local is very useful, unfortunately setup Stylegan environment is not a trivial task, expecially on Windows systems.
+While the majority of the community uses a Docker based approach, we want to share our guide to setup the whole environment through Windows Subsystems Linux and Anaconda.

-The user should [setup WSL2](https://learn.microsoft.com/it-it/windows/wsl/install) and eventually download from Windows store [Ubuntu version 18.04](https://apps.microsoft.com/store/detail/ubuntu-1804-on-windows/9N9TNGVNDL3Q?hl=en-us&gl=us).
+The user should [setup WSL2](https://learn.microsoft.com/it-it/windows/wsl/install) and eventually download from Windows store the WSL image for [Ubuntu version 18.04](https://apps.microsoft.com/store/detail/ubuntu-1804-on-windows/9N9TNGVNDL3Q?hl=en-us&gl=us).

 From wsl install Anaconda